ll1004/prom.js/README.md

 # prom.js
-Enhanced version of promise, also a polyfill for promise
+Enhanced version of Promise, also a polyfill for Promise.

 <h2>What?</h2>
 Prom covers all the features of Promise, but also extend extra features.<br>